phooky/Apple-410/docs/Apple 401 Plotter.md

 # The Apple 401 Color Plotter

+## Quick introduction and apology

+I don't have access to the manual for the Apple 410, which describes all the commands in detail.
+Everything below (other than the dip switch settings) was sussed out by ripping the ROM, extracting the self-test script and the command lookup table, and trial and error.
+If you have access to better documentation, please update this document.

 ## General concepts

 The way the 401 interprets a coordinate at any given time depends on the current